CLIMP: Contrastive Language-Image Mamba Pretraining: Results

 \subsubsection{Spatial Inductive Bias}

 To understand the source of VMamba's advantages, we investigate its spatial inductive bias.
-Prior work has shown that locality bias benefits vision tasks by enabling more sample-efficient learning~\cite{dascoli2021convit}, a property ViTs lack due to their permutation-invariant attention.
-We validate this architectural difference using lightweight 3-layer VMamba (0.33M params) and ViT (0.35M params) models trained on CIFAR-10~\cite{krizhevsky2009cifar} with regular versus spatially distorted data with shuffled patch orders.
-VMamba achieves lower training loss on regular images, while ViT performs better on the distorted variant, confirming that SSM-based encoders encode sequential spatial structure as an inductive bias.
-Full results in Table~\ref{tab:inductive_bias} (Appendix).
+Prior work has shown that locality bias benefits vision tasks by enabling more sample-efficient learning \cite{dascoli2021convit}, a property ViTs possess only weakly through their positional encoding (PE).
+We validate this using lightweight 3-layer VMamba (0.33M params) and ViT (0.35M params) models trained on CIFAR-10 \cite{krizhevsky2009cifar} with regular versus spatially distorted data with shuffled patch orders.
+VMamba achieves lower training loss on regular images, while ViT performs better on the distorted variant, confirming that SSM-based encoders encode sequential spatial structure as a much stronger inductive bias.
+Full results appear in Table~\ref{tab:inductive_bias}.

-\subsubsection{Qualitative results}
+\subsubsection{Qualitative Results}

-\method also produces more interpretable image-text alignment maps.
+\method produces more interpretable image-text alignment maps.
 As shown in Figure~\ref{fig:nocaps_visuals}, \method correctly localizes the wooden deck and fence structure described in the caption, while RoPE-ViT and FlexViT exhibit diffuse attention scattered across irrelevant areas.
-Additional examples in Figure~\ref{fig:nocaps_visuals_appendix} (Appendix).